anvbis/anvbis.github.io/content/posts/ductf-2020-return-to-what.md

 +++
-categories = ["ROP","CTF","Linux"]
+tags = ["rop","ctf","linux"]
 date = "2021-08-16"
-description = "DUCTF 2020 'return to what' challenge writeup." featuredpath = "date" linktitle = ""
-title = "DUCTF 2020 :: Return to What"
+description = "A writeup for the binary exploitation challenge 'return to what' from DownUnderCTF 2020." featuredpath = "date" linktitle = "" title = "DUCTF 2020 :: Return to What"